JensDll/vue3-form-validation/README.md

 ```

 As you may have noticed, all of the properties are prefixed with the `$` symbol, which is to distinguish them from other properties but also to avoid naming conflicts.
 Below is a
-description of all the fields an their use case:
+description of all the properties and their use case:

 - `$uid`
   - **Type** - `number`
-  - **Description** - Unique identifier of the Form Field.
+  - **Description** - Unique identifier of the field.
 For dynamic Forms this can be used as the `key` attribute in `v-for`.
 - `$value`
   - **Type** - `T`
-  - **Description** - The `modelValue` of the Form Field which is meant to be used together with `v-model`.
+  - **Description** - The `modelValue` of the field, which is meant to be used together with `v-model`.
 - `$errors`
   - **Type** - `string[]`
   - **Description** - Array of validation error messages.